txuan1231/final/readme.md

 ### Key Takeaways

-What have you learned or practiced during this semester that aided in the completion of your project.
+What have you learned or practiced during this semester that aided in the completion of your project?
+I have learned about Java Script coding and how it works.

 ### Core Webpages